jiang-yi/YiJiangProfile/JIANG Yi Resume.md

 ## Key Strengths

-- Proficiency in the iOS development lifecycle, from architecture to AppStore release.
+- Proficiency in the complete iOS development lifecycle, from architecture design to AppStore release.
-- Extensive expertise in design patterns, multi-threading, databases, and frameworks.
+- In-depth expertise in design patterns, multi-threading, databases, and frameworks.
-- Strong skills in Git, Jira, and experience with squad-tribe agile methodologies.
+- Strong skills in Git, Jira, and extensive experience with agile development methodologies.
-- A passion for emerging technologies and a commitment to continuous learning.
+- An unwavering passion for emerging technologies and a commitment to continuous learning.
-- Excellent communication and teamwork skills.
+- Exceptional communication and teamwork skills.
-- Diverse range of hobbies.
+- A wide range of interests and hobbies.

 ## Skills